ALLUOS/ALLUOS.github.io/README.md

 ---

-### Note for Semester Three
+### Note for Semester Four

-The `master` branch is now updated up to the third semester of work on this project.
+The `master` branch is now updated up to the fourth semester of work on this project.
 The documentation site is currently being deployed from that branch.

-For current and future reference, there are two archive branches: `semester-two-archive` and `semester-three-archive`.
+For current and future reference, there are three archive branches: `semester-two-archive` and `semester-three-archive` and 'semester-four'

 ----